Nakilat: Marine services

 Nakilat offers marine and support services to all types of vessels operating in Qatari waters, including at ports and terminals in Qatar.
 These services were established for ships requiring supplies and amenities off the Qatari coast.

 Nakilat's towage services are managed by Nakilat SvitzerWisjmuller (NSW), a joint venture established in 2006 between Nakilat and Svitzer Middle East Limited.
 The latter is part of international towage operator Svitzer, which is wholly owned by Danish shipping group A. P. Moller (Maersk).
 NSW operates a fleet of 26 vessels, which includes 25 NSW-owned vessels.
 The fleet comprises tug boats, pilot boats, line boats, crew boats and other harbor craft, based in the Port of Ras Laffan as well as operating in the offshore fields off Halul Island.
 NSW offers a range of services including towing, escorting, berthing, pilot support, line handling services afloat and ashore, emergency response, and marine maintenance support.

-Nakilat Agency Company Ltd. (NAC) is a shipping agency in Qatar, owned 95 per cent by Nakilat and 5 per cent by Qatar Petroleum.
+Nakilat Agency Company Ltd. (NAC) is a shipping agency in Qatar, owned 95 per cent by Nakilat and 5 per cent by QatarEnergy.
 The agency provides services such as handling all port and regulatory matters for vessels loading, offloading and attending the shipyard at the Port of Ras Laffan.
 These services include agency and logistics support, global hub agency, husbandry, bunker coordination, provision of spares and suppliers, crew change and administration, drydocking support and facilitating customs formalities.

 Shareholders

-As of 31 December 2019, the major shareholders of the company are: Qatar Petroleum (0.9%), Blackrock Funds (1.2%), Qatar Insurance Company (1.5%), Vanguard Funds (1.7%), Woqod Group [Woqod](1.7%), Qatar Electricity & Water Company (2.0%), Qatar Pension Fund [Military] (2.2%), QNB Funds (4.1%), Foreign shareholders (11.7%), Qatar Pension Fund [Civil] (11.7%), Qatari Shareholders (25.1%), Milaha (36.2%).
+As of 31 December 2019, the major shareholders of the company are: QatarEnergy (0.9%), Blackrock Funds (1.2%), Qatar Insurance Company (1.5%), Vanguard Funds (1.7%), Woqod Group [Woqod](1.7%), Qatar Electricity & Water Company (2.0%), Qatar Pension Fund [Military] (2.2%), QNB Funds (4.1%), Foreign shareholders (11.7%), Qatar Pension Fund [Civil] (11.7%), Qatari Shareholders (25.1%), Milaha (36.2%).